b2io/handbook/benefits.md

 - Lens once every 12 months
 - Up-to 40% off additional materials

+### Teladoc

+Since our work is remote-friendly we figured that our benefits should be too.
+In addition to our Anthem health insurance we also provide the [HealthiestYou Complete Bundle](https://teladochealth.com/resources/brochure/healthiestyou-complete-bundle/) through Teladoc.
+This plan, unrelated to Anthem, provides the following cost-free benefits to our employees and their dependents:

+- General Medical — Convenient, high-quality healthcare available 24/7 from U.S. board-certified doctors by phone or video.
+- Dermatology — U.S. board-certified dermatologists review images and provide a diagnosis and treatment plan.
+- Neck and Back Care — Customized back care programs with videos and access to certified health coaches.
+- Mental Health Care — Members have access to licensed mental health professionals, with the option to receive ongoing care from a provider of their choice
+- Expert Medical Services — In-depth reviews of existing diagnoses and treatment plans from the world’s leading experts.
+- Price Transparency Tools — Price-comparison engines help members make informed choices and save money on procedures and prescriptions.
+- Intelligent Alerts — Location-sensitive alerts delivering benefits reminders increase utilization of services.
+- Find a Provider — The HealthiestYou app can identify providers and facilities near the member’s current location.

 ## Vacation

 Employees are encouraged to take an average of 3 weeks (15 days) of vacation a year in order to take a break from work, travel, and come back feeling refreshed.
 Since nobody likes vacation day math, our vacation policy is flexible - there is no loss of vacation days or rollovers at the end of the year.
 With the flexible policy, if you took a couple of long weekends earlier in the year, and then you have the opportunity to take a 3 week European vacation - do it!
 We don't want you to miss out on opportunities.